CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{< img src="/images/cumulus-vx/testdrive-topology.png" width="400" >}}

-To be able to follow the labs, you need to convert the two leaf, one spine topology to the topology used in the labs.
+To be able to follow the labs, you need to convert the two leaf, one spine topology we use in this documentation to the topology used in the labs.

 {{%notice tip%}}

-As an alternative to using Cumulus VX with the self-pased labs, you can use {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
+As an alternative to using Cumulus VX with Virtual Test Drive labs, you can use {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
 Your virtual data center consists of two racks with two dual-homed servers connected with a leaf-spine network.

 {{%/notice%}}

-To convert the topology, you need to change the ports on leaf01 and leaf02 (spine01 does not require any port changes), then create the server01 and server 02 VMs.
+To convert the topology, change the ports on leaf01 and leaf02 (spine01 does not require any port changes) and create the server01 and server 02 VMs.

 ### Change the Ports

-1. On **leaf01** and **leaf02**, obtain the MAC address for swp1, swp2, and swp3.
+1. On both **leaf01** and **leaf02**, obtain the MAC address for swp1, swp2, and swp3.
 Run the following commands:

    ```
    cumulus@leaf01:mgmt:~$ ip link show swp1
    OUTPUT

    cumulus@leaf01:mgmt:~$ ip link show swp2
    OUTPUT